angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about a time when you effectively used your judgment to solve a problem.
 - Tell me about a time when you had to work with insufficient information or incomplete data.
 - Tell me about a time when you were wrong.
+- Tell me about a time when you had to deal with an ambiguous situation.

 ## 5. Learn and Be Curious